ISISComputingGroup/ibex_developers_manual/HLM-DB-documentation.md

 The data is collected from the scales used for weighing incoming and outgoing Helium vessels, the wireless base stations, and the gas counters from the gas recovery lines.

 The wireless base stations are wireless devices developed by HZB that use the XBEE protocol to communicated.
 They gather data from various level meters, cryostats, gas counters, etc., that are in the facility.
 These devices can be moved, and therefore the HLM software is also used for locating them.

+The database stores the infomration to all of the measurements taken from devices, as well as infomration about every device, their model, type and siplay properties.
+It was developed by the team at HZB and currently runs on MySQL.

 ## Overview